 The central processing unit (CPU) is the powerful computer chip at the heart of your computer.
 It performs the ‘heavy lifting’ – no matter whether you’re browsing the internet or editing a document, it’s the CPU that’s making things actually happen.

 The speed of the CPU influences how fast your computer runs overall, and is measured in Gigahertz (GHz).
-In general, the higher the speed, the faster your computer will be.
+In general, the higher the speed, the faster your computer will be, although speed increases won’t be quite as profound as they are when adding more memory (RAM) or an SSD hard disk.

 Some computers come with ‘dual core’ or ‘quad core’ CPUs, which are effectively two or four CPUs in one.
 They give you extra performance if you’re trying to do several things at once with your computer.